 Originally from Alabama, Paul probably started his musical life at age four by listening to his older brother play and sing "House of the Rising Sun" and other songs on his gold and black Harmony Hollywood guitar.
-His first definite act on that inspiration wasn't until age twelve, when he summoned the courage to go next door (he'd just moved into the neighborhood) to ask who it was playing the hell out of the drums upstairs there.
-That led him directly to learning bass guitar, singing, songwriting, piano lessons and his first band (with Chris, the neighbor).
-A further succession of bands and music school forced him, at age nineteen, to choose between the crazy but thrilling (and, at the time, cocaine-fueled) world of early 1980s rock or the more sedate and stable environment of academic music.
-Having no idea how to make his way as a rock musician, he opted for stability (and the possibility of having a family, living to be thirty, etc.) over that chaotic existence.
+His next act on that inspiration wasn't until age twelve, when he summoned the courage to go next door (he'd just moved into the neighborhood) to ask who it was killing it on the drums upstairs.
+That led him directly to learning bass guitar, singing, songwriting, piano lessons and his first band (with Chris, that drumming neighbor).
+Playing in heavily working bands while attending music school led him, at age nineteen, to choose the more sedate and stable environment of academic music over the livelier (and, at the time, cocaine-filled) world of early 1980s rock.

-His music is eclectic, reflecting a long love affair with music from all over the world and throughout history.
-His influences are almost universal, spanning vernacular and classical traditions, including (in no particular order or emphasis) that of The Beatles, the Southern U.S., Igor Stravinsky, Mongolia, Johann Sebastian Bach, Black Sabbath, Japan, John Cage, Pacific Islands, Johannes Brahms, Arvo Pärt, Hank Williams, Robert Johnson, The Caribbean, George Crumb, Irving Berlin, Joni Mitchell, India, John Adams, Miles Davis, Pan-Africa, and more.
-He says about his work: "I don't really work in a genre - I just write things.
-And the chaotic path taken by my stylistically overstuffed intuition leads the music into odd corners, with strange juxtapositions of styles and topics.
+His music is eclectic, reflecting a long relationship with music from all over the world and throughout history.
+Influences span vernacular and classical traditions, including (in no particular order or emphasis) things like The Beatles, the Southern U.S., Igor Stravinsky, Mongolia, Johann Sebastian Bach, Black Sabbath, Japan, John Cage, Pacific Islands, Johannes Brahms, Arvo Pärt, Hank Williams, Robert Johnson, The Caribbean, George Crumb, Irving Berlin, Joni Mitchell, India, John Adams, Miles Davis, Pan-Africa, and more.
+He says about his work: "I don't really work in a genre - I just write things I hear.
+And the chaotic path my stylistically overstuffed intuition takes, leads the music into odd corners, with strange juxtapositions of styles and topics.
 Hopefully it's more metamorphic than aggregate, but sometimes the seams show."
-That said, his chosen performance medium of voice and guitar loosely places his music somewhere in the rock /progressive/folk veins of western popular music but with unexpected flavors blended in.
-He writes about hope, crazies, love, death, children, travel, friends, and swimming in still lakes under starlight, among other things.
+He writes about hope, crazies, love, death, children, travel, friends, swimming in still water under starlight, etc.